PASSOVER SCHEDULE FOR 2022

 THE PARTING OF THE SEA

-We remember how God parted the sea and let the people cross on dry land, and how He protected them from Pharaoh’s army.
+We remember how God parted the sea.
+The story tells how He let the people cross on dry land, and how He protected them from Pharaoh’s army.

 God fed and clothed and blessed the people in the wilderness.